 Ilhéu de Vila Franca: Swim in a Volcano

 The islet of Vila Franca do Campo is a must-visit beach on São Miguel island.
 It features crystal-clear waters in the crater of an old submarine volcano, perfect for swimming and snorkeling.
-It opens only from June to October for preservation purposes, but it is a natural wonder that you should not miss.
+For preservation purposes, it opens only from June to October, but it is a natural wonder that you should not miss.
 For those visiting outside the high season, Vinha da Areia beach in Vila Franca do Campo offers a black-sand beach ideal for relaxing under the sun.

 Ribeira Grande: A Gem in the North of São Miguel